List of Dacian plant names

 This is a list of plant names in Dacian, surviving from ancient botanical works such as Dioscorides' De Materia Medica (abb.
 MM) and Pseudo-Apuleius' Herbarius (abb.
 Herb.).
 Dacian plant names are one of the primary sources left to us for studying the Dacian language, an ancient language of South Eastern Europe.
-This list also includes a Bessian plant name and a Moesian plant name, both neighboring Daco-Thracian tribes.
+This list also includes a Bessian plant name and a Moesian plant name, both neighboring Daco-Thracian tribes, as well as a clear Albanoid name.
+According to linguist Vladimir I. Georgiev, the suffixes -dela, -dil(l)a, -zila and -tilia indicate names of medicinal plants.

-A separate list exists containing Romanian words of possible Dacian origin that form the Eastern Romance substratum.